-Due to the COVID-19 pandemic, Gateway Shelter has been temporarily amalgamated with the Our Place Shelter and is now located at 2506 37 Avenue, Vernon, British Columbia.
+Due to the COVID-19 pandemic, Gateway Shelter has been temporarily amalgamated with the Our Place Shelter and is now located at 2506 37 Street, Vernon, British Columbia.

 In the spring of 2020, due to the world-wide COVID-19 pandemic, the temporary shelter services operated by Turning Points in Vernon, British Columbia were amalgamated into one site.

 The set up at the amalgamated shelter allows for clients and staff to properly adhere to provincial COVID-19 health guidelines.
-The amalgamated shelter is located at 2506 37 Avenue, Vernon, British Columbia
+The amalgamated shelter is located at 2506 37 Street, Vernon, British Columbia

 Temporary Amalgamated Shelter